Telesia/pop_goes_the_weasel/README.md

 Clone using Git

-Open GitHub website and navigate to Quartet-Militaire repository on Sarah Telesia's GitHub at https://github.com/Telesia/Lockdown-Cocktail-V2
-Above the list of files, click on Code button
+Open GitHub website and navigate to repository on Sarah Telesia's GitHub at: https://github.com/Telesia/pop_goes_the_weasel Above the list of files, click on Code button
 Click on the web URL viewable and copy
 Open the terminal
-Change the current working directory to the location where you want the cloned directory Type git clone, and then paste the URL you copied earlier Press Enter to create your local clone.6.
+Change the current working directory to the location where you want the cloned directory Type git clone, and then paste the URL you copied earlier Press Enter to create your local clone.
 You can now access the repository files in your chosen IDE

 #### Deploy the Project to Heroku